Accreditation valid until: 28. 11. 2028

 The student plans the following obligations A, B, C in agreement with the supervisor so that he / she fulfils at least one of them in each year of study, i.e. that he / she will have all fulfilled by the end of the 4th year at the latest.

-A) At least 1 month internship at a foreign workplace dealing with cardiovascular research.
+A) At least one month internship at a foreign workplace dealing with cardiovascular research.

-B) At least 1 month internship at a top domestic workplace engaged in cardiovascular research.
+B) At least one month internship at a top domestic workplace engaged in cardiovascular research.